thehassantahir/Random-Stuff/README.md

 > *Collection of useful stuff I found on the internet.*

+### September 03, 2022
+- [Choosing the Right Data Structure to solve problems](https://www.careerdrill.com/blog/coding-interview/choosing-the-right-data-structure-to-solve-problems/) The data structure is a particular way of organizing data in a computer.
+The developer must choose the appropriate data structure for better performance.
+If the developer chooses a bad data structure, the system does not perform well.
+This article explains each data structure’s advantages and usage.

 ### August 15, 2022
 - [Google's Python Class](https://developers.google.com/edu/python) Welcome to Google's Python Class -- this is a free class for people with a little bit of programming experience who want to learn Python.